 Creating an Early Childhood Education & Development Network

-Since First Steps was established in 2016, we have benefited from a partnership with Virginia Tech researchers Dr. Robin Lemaire, Associate Professor at the Center for Public Administration and Policy, and Dr. Donna Sedgwick, Assistance Professor in the Department of Sociology.
+Since First Steps was established in 2016, we have benefited from a partnership with Dr. Robin Lemaire, Associate Professor of Public Administration at Louisiana State University, and Dr. Donna Sedgwick, Assistant Professor of Sociology at Virginia Tech.
 Dr. Lemaire’s expertise in network analysis and governance has allowed us to understand how providers are working together and where the Community Foundation and other partners can invest time and funding to create a stronger, more resilient early education and development system.
 Dr. Sedgwick’s expertise on collaborative processes have helped each of our working groups to understand the essential aspects of working as an effective team to address common concerns.
 Their ongoing partnership has also allowed us to document the impact of First Steps activities, giving us compelling evidence that our efforts are benefiting agencies and the families they serve.

 Initial Network Study – 2016

 First Steps was launched following the completion of an initial network study aimed at understanding the early childhood education and development (ECED) landscape.
 The study included a survey of over 50 nonprofit agencies, libraries, and public schools to determine whether and how agencies serving young children (ages birth to 10) and their families were working together and their common challenges.
 Survey respondents were asked questions about their relationships with other agencies and shared insights on regional needs and challenges related to early childhood.
 Responses were used to create a visual representation of the ECED network and to spur conversation around strategies for increasing collaboration and coordination among agencies.
 Results from the Initial Network Study are available here.
 Following the results of the network survey, the CFNRV and partners hosted three regional workshops in Summer 2016.
 Participants used the survey results to develop a set of common priorities: